Low level adjustment for disability

 - Flexible funding can only be used to purchase additional teacher and/or school learning support officer time to support students and teachers.

-- Accountability for the effective use of the funds to improve student learning occurs through the Annual Report.
+- Accountability for the effective use of funding to improve student learning occurs through the Annual Report.

-This equity loading comprises an allocation base determined by school enrolments and a supplementary allocation based on student need.
+The equity loading comprises an allocation base determined by school enrolments and a supplementary allocation based on student need.
 This provides every mainstream school access to a specialist teacher and flexible funding.